-The Boeoticos Kephisos river basin lies on the Eastern Sterea Hellas, north of Athens, and drains a closed area (i.e., without an outlet to the sea) of 1956 km (Fig. 3).
-The catchment geology comprises heavily karstified limestone, mostly developed on the mountains, and alluvial deposits, lying to the plain areas.
-Due to its karstic subsurface, the watershed has a considerable groundwater yield.
+The Boeoticos Kephisos river basin lies in the Eastern Sterea Hellas, north of Athens, and drains a closed area (i.e., without an outlet to the sea) of $1956 \text{ km}^2$ (Fig. 3).
+The catchment geology comprises heavily karstified limestone, mostly developed on the mountains, and alluvial deposits, lying in the plain areas.
+Due to its karst subsurface, the watershed has a considerable groundwater yield.
 The main discharge points are large springs in the upper and middle part of the basin that account for more than half of the annual catchment runoff.
 Moreover, an unknown amount of groundwater is conducted to the sea.

-The basin is significantly disturbed, since it serves multiple and contradictory water uses.
-Specifically, through an extended drainage network, the entire surface resources are diverted to the neighbouring Lake Hylike (one of the major water storage projects of Athens), through an artificial canal and a tunnel.
+The basin is significantly modified, since it serves multiple and contradictory water uses.
+Specifically, through an extended drainage network, the entire surface resources are diverted to the neighbouring Lake Hylike (one of the major water storage projects of Athens), through a canal and a tunnel.
 Besides, important supply boreholes are located at the middle course, just upstream of the Mavroneri springs; these are activated in case of emergency, and affect significantly the flow regime of the hydrosystem.
-In addition to drinking water, significant surface and groundwater resources of the basin are used for irrigation.
-During the summer period, all surface water is used for irrigation, thus drying the canal at the basin outlet; besides, part of the demand is fulfilled via pumping from Hylike.
+In addition to drinking